 Location: Norbiton, London

-My thirty-third ground of 2011 was on Wednesday 11th May at Kingsmeadow in Norbiton, London.
+My thirty-second new ground of 2011 was on Wednesday 11th May at Kingsmeadow in Norbiton, London.
 The match was AFC Wimbledon vs. Fleetwood Town in the Conference National Play-Off Semi-Final.

 Kingsmeadow (currently known as the Cherry Red Records Fans' Stadium) is located 1 mile from Norbiton railway station.
 The stadium is owned by AFC Wimbledon who purchased it in 2003 though the ground is also shared by Isthmian League Premier Division side Kingstonian who have played at the venue since it was built in 1989.

 When I visited the ground had just one all-seater stand - the Paul Strank Stand which is a fairly slim stand on the west side of the venue capable of holding 1,265 fans.
 Since my visit the narrow Kingston Road End has been changed from terracing to an all-seater stand with a capacity of around 1,000.
 There are two terraced sections which remain - the Tempest End is a steep terrace where the majority of the most passionate Wimbledon fans watch from, putting up their dramatic banners across the whole of the back wall.
 The other terrace is the John Smiths' Stand which is a shallower stand which extends along the length of the east side of the pitch and was where I watch the game from.